tomasflopes/tweet-everywhere/README.md

 * Twitter: [@tomas050302](https://twitter.com/tomas050302)
 * Github: [@tomas050302](https://github.com/tomas050302)

+## What I've learned

+### - Communication with external API's

+With the project I nedded to get data from the twitter official API and the OpenCageMap API, this way, I needed to study them from their documentations in order to get all the informations the way I wanted, always with the correct format.

+### - OAuth

+I needed to get the twitter authentication, so I needed to study the Twitter documentation in order to get information about the authentication flow that they use.

+### - Session in NodeJS

+The OAuth1.0 from Twitter only works with sessions in Node, this way, I needed to get information on how to implement it on my backend.

 ## Show your support

 Give a ⭐️ if this project helped you!

+<script data-name="BMC-Widget" src="https://cdnjs.buymeacoffee.com/1.0.0/widget.prod.min.js" data-id="tomas050302" data-description="Support me on Buy me a coffee!" data-message="You can now buy me a coffee!" data-color="#FF813F" data-position="left" data-x_margin="15" data-y_margin="18"></script>

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_